 5. Check the version of the newly installed chfagent instance, and compare it with the version from step 1 to confirm successful installation.

 6. Restart chfagent with the same command options returned in step 2 in response to the ps command.
 See step 6 of chfagent Setup.

-The command line arguments used when configuring chfagent as a NetFlow proxy agent are described in the following list.
+The following command line arguments are used when configuring chfagent as a NetFlow proxy agent:

 - -api_email (required): The email address of a registered user as displayed on that user’s API System page, which is accessed via the API button for that user on the Users page.